prandeepsaikia/doodleBackendQA/tests/README.md

 ## Notes
 - Regression tests are basic (mostly positive, with a few negative cases).
 - Additional test cases: `tests/docs/TestCases.pdf`
-- A few known issues may be present in the code.
+- I found one or two bugs during limited testing.

 ## Possible improvements
 - Add automated security testing (OWASP ZAP).
 - Add static code analysis.
 - Expand CI/CD pipeline.
+- If deployed with docker then check image vulnerability.
-- Add Java profiling to identify performance bottlenecks.
+- Manually identify code performance with Java profiling tools.
-- Run more exhaustive performance testing.
+- Run more exhaustive performance testing with various workloads.
-- Provide Helm charts and Kubernetes manifests for deployment.
+- Adding Helm charts and Kubernetes manifests for deployment.
 - Use Terraform to provision isolated environments for testing/performance in the cloud.